 Would You Like To Supersize That? – Pricing of CRMs

 One barrier to entry that is most commonly vocalized, especially by SMB’s, is pricing and the price for the features they are looking for.
 But when you are analyzing different B2B CRM tools, cost should play a part in your filtering methods but it should not be the first filter that rules out tools.
-Look at the tool and see what features come at that price and if you would need to purchase a higher plan or add-ons in order to achieve the level of productivity or features you are looking for.
+Look at the tool and see what features come at that price.
+Then see if you would need to purchase a higher plan or add-ons in order to achieve the level of productivity or features you are looking for.

 For some companies with a smaller staff or group that will be utilizing the software, it may be beneficial to look at some of the CRMs that price per user.
-But with this pricing model, the same caution applies, ensure you know what features come with this pricing model and make sure it covers what you are looking for.
+But with this pricing model, the same caution applies.
+Ensure you know what features come with this pricing model and make sure it covers what you are looking for.

 Hello, Are You There?